GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 * Integration can require employing a middleware provider who can help integrate multiple source technologies with your TMS and other tangential technologies.

+There will be different technology maturity depending use case, e.g. MT between support and co-workers/customers, there will be a different model.
+I can think on a model like this and add, based on experiences.

 #### Identify What Technology to Go After